Hafsa1918/YOLO-FUZZ/README.md

 1- Estimate anchors using anchorboxSortScale_fuzzy.m file

-2- Copy test and train images in datasets/gtsdb_Test and datasets/gtsdb_Train respectively
+2- Copy test and train images(with .jpg file extension) in datasets/gtsdb_Test and datasets/gtsdb_Train respectively

 3- Generate and save .yaml file in **Data** folder